Rodman M. Price: Naval career, Mexican-American War, and California

 Using family connections to the Martin Van Buren administration, Price secured an appointment as a purser in the United States Navy in 1840.
 His first assignments came during peacetime, and he sailed aboard the USS Fulton and USS Missouri.
 In July 1843, Price was aboard the Missouri on its voyage as one of the first steam warships to cross the Atlantic Ocean.

 While off the coast of Gibraltar, the Missouri was wrecked in an accident, and Price spent some time as a guest of the British Consul in Gibraltar before touring the Iberian Peninsula.
 He met with the famous American author Washington Irving, serving as the United States Minister to Spain, and aided Irving's research on a biography of Christopher Columbus.
 He also visited Paris before returning to duty.
 Price rejoined the Navy on the sloop of war USS Cyane, part of John D. Sloat's Pacific Squadron.
 As purser, Price's duties were primarily to oversee payrolls; he occasionally made land at Monterey, Matamoros, or Lima to provision and bargain with local merchants.

 On July 7, 1846, the Cyane entered the Mexican-American War by ferrying a detachment of United States Marines who seized Monterey, California.
-On the same day, Sloat, now Military Governor of California, named Price prefect and alcalde (magistrate) at Monterey, where he administered the military occupation for a month.
+On the same day, Sloat, now Military Governor of California, named Price prefect and American Alcalde of Monterey, where he administered the military occupation for a month.
 As alcalde, Price's duties included recording land titles, and he exploited his position by acting as Sloat's investment agent and partner in the land rush that followed the American annexation.